Trusted-Seed/dashboard/content/faq.md

       * Participate in governance decisions and the Hatch of upcoming Commons!

-      * Participate in ranking grants for matching funds via the Commons Stack Panvala League (on [cv.commonsstack.org](http://cv.commonsstack.org/)) Over $175,000 in $PAN matching allocated throughout 2020-2021!

       * Help steward resources and decision making for mission aligned projects

       * Get TSLove tokens, which get you free Commons Stack swag from our store! (<https://swag.trustedseed.org/>[](http://cslove.commonsstack.org/))
-    question: What rights does a $TRUST score give me?
+    question: What rights does $TRUST give me?
   - answer: >-
       * Join the Commons Stack Discord or Telegram, where we dish praise: